Professional Dusting and Cleaning Tips

 - Disinfectant spray or wipes

-You’ll use these to wipe down surfaces and remove dust completely, not just shuffle it around.
-Prefer natural options?
-You can always make your own cleaners, see recipes below.
+These supplies allow you to wipe down surfaces and remove dust completely, rather than just shuffling it around.
+If you prefer natural options, you can always make your own cleaners using the recipes below.

 Homemade Furniture Polish